hemantnyadav/Machine_Learning/README.md

 For Help:
 https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/

+### Week 6
 Comparative analysis of models using quantitative measures.
+(F-measures, confusion Matrix, RMSE etc.). https://www.analyticsvidhya.com/blog/2019/08/11-important-model-evaluation-error-metrics/

+### Week 7
-(F-measures, confusion Matrix, RMSE etc.). https://www.analyticsvidhya.com/blog/2019/08/11-important-model-evaluation-error-metrics/ Find a dataset with number of samples smaller than number of features.
+Find a dataset with number of samples smaller than number of features.
 Apply principle component analysis to select K best features.
 Use Support Vector Machines/Naïve Bayes to train predictive model.
-Compare model accuracy and time required for training with full dataset and with selected K features. (use Sci-kit-learn library) https://scikit-learn.org/stable/auto_examples/applications/plot_face_recognition.html https://www.dataquest.io/blog/sci-kit-learn-tutorial/ Perceptron algorithm for logic gates. https://www.mldawn.com/train-a-perceptron-to-learn-the-and-gate-from-scratch-in-python/ Implement Convolutional neural network for hand written digits classification.
+Compare model accuracy and time required for training with full dataset and with selected K features. (use Sci-kit-learn library) https://scikit-learn.org/stable/auto_examples/applications/plot_face_recognition.html https://www.dataquest.io/blog/sci-kit-learn-tutorial/

+### Week 8
+Perceptron algorithm for logic gates. https://www.mldawn.com/train-a-perceptron-to-learn-the-and-gate-from-scratch-in-python/ Implement Convolutional neural network for hand written digits classification.
 Tune it and compare it with practical 8.
+Apply Convolutional neural network on image

+### Week 9
-Apply Convolutional neural network on image classification data of your choice and write all steps for hyper parameter optimization. (use Keras library) https://www.pyimagesearch.com/2018/04/16/keras-and-convolutional-neural-networks-cnns/ https://www.datacamp.com/community/tutorials/convolutional-neural-networks-python Use K-Means Clustering algorithm for clustering customer groups for optimizing product delivery. https://towardsdatascience.com/machine-learning-algorithms-part-9-k-means-example-in-python-f2ad05ed5203 https://www.datacamp.com/community/tutorials/k-means-clustering-python Make a presentation on any one application currently you see in the market.
+classification data of your choice and write all steps for hyper parameter optimization. (use Keras library) https://www.pyimagesearch.com/2018/04/16/keras-and-convolutional-neural-networks-cnns/ https://www.datacamp.com/community/tutorials/convolutional-neural-networks-python

+### Week 10
+Use K-Means Clustering algorithm for clustering customer groups for optimizing product delivery. https://towardsdatascience.com/machine-learning-algorithms-part-9-k-means-example-in-python-f2ad05ed5203 https://www.datacamp.com/community/tutorials/k-means-clustering-python

+### Week 11
+Make a presentation on any one application currently you see in the market.
 Discuss technical, pros and cons, before after, and ongoing development in the same applications.